Faculty & Staff

 Steinau’s teachers and coaches have included Edward Zambara, Richard Hughes, Jerold Siena, John Moriarty and John Wustman.
 He also has studied at the Goethe Institutes in Göttingen and Bonn, Germany.

 He currently serves as one of two faculty members on Susquehanna University’s Board of Trustees.
-He also serves on the board of the Susquehanna Valley Chorale.

 - MUED-500 Independent Study